pacific0009/Water-Tank-Flask-Mqtt-DashBoard/README.md

 Inslallation
 --------------
-1. Install all the dependencies from requirements.txt using $ pip instlall <dependency name>
+1. Install all the dependencies from requirements.txt using $ pip instlall 'dependency name'
 2. Update your db host url and port in Farm_sensor/__init__.py
 3. Update your db collection in Farm_sensor/models.py